maroskukan/docker-on-linux/README.md

 ### Contexts

-Start by provisioning a `cli-only` installation.
+Start by provisioning and verify a `cli-only` installation.

 ```bash
 cd installation/cli-only